8 Foods to Help You Poop

 Try starting your day with overnight oats, or keep handy instant packets (you can buy plain instant oatmeal or look for flavored ones that are lower in sugar) at the office to satisfy midday munchies.

-View Recipe: Apple Oatmeal
+View Recipe: Apple-Cinnamon Oatmeal

 Getting sick of oatmeal for breakfast?
 Swap it for yogurt, which is also great for your gut health and helps keep you regular.
-There's no fiber in yogurt, but the probiotics are super helpful to digestion, and you can add fiber by way of fruit (try raspberries—they have 8 grams of fiber per cup) or seeds.
+There's no fiber in yogurt, but the probiotics are super helpful to digestion, and you can add fiber by way of fruit (try raspberries—they have close to 10 grams of fiber per cup) or seeds.
 "Yogurt is a good source of probiotics, live bacteria and yeasts that are good for you and have been associated with digestive health," says Gans.
 "For many individuals, consuming probiotics daily helps to alleviate constipation and promote bowel movement," she explains.

 Figs are an incredibly rich source of fiber.
-There are 4 grams of fiber per 1/4 cup of dried figs. "Easy to eat or snack on, dried figs are a good source of fiber that can add to your overall daily fiber intake," says Michalczyk.
+There are almost 4 grams of fiber per 1/4 cup of dried figs. "Easy to eat or snack on, dried figs are a good source of fiber that can add to your overall daily fiber intake," says Michalczyk.
 In fact, a study showed that among 40 people with chronic constipation, eating fig paste each day reduced intestinal discomfort and improved colonic transit time.
 Figs also contain an enzyme known as ficain, which aids in helping you poop.
-Eat the tasty fruits plain, use as a summertime pizza topper, or spread some on toast with cheese like burrata or ricotta.
+Eat the tasty fruits plain, use them as a summertime pizza topper, or spread some on toast with cheese like burrata or ricotta.
 Yum!

 View Recipe: Fig & Goat Cheese Salad